Smart Anti-Airfield Weapon

-The Smart Anti-Airfield Weapon (SAAW) is a long-range precision-guided anti-airfield weapon developed by Defence Research and Development Organisation.
+The Smart Anti-Airfield Weapon (SAAW) is a long-range precision-guided anti-airfield weapon developed by India's Defence Research and Development Organisation.
 It is designed to be capable of engaging ground targets with high precision up to a range of 100 km.

 The SAAW project was approved by the Government of India in 2013.
 The first successful test of the weapon was conducted in May 2016.
 Another successful test was conducted in November of the following year.
 This was followed by a series of three successful tests in December 2017.

 Between 16 and 18 August 2018, three successful tests were conducted, which brought the total number of tests to eight.

 In September 2020, the SAAW was approved for procurement by the Indian Government for the Navy and the Air Force.

 Description

 The SAAW has been developed by the Research Centre Imarat, and other DRDO laboratories in collaboration with the Indian Air Force.
 It is a lightweight high precision guided bomb designed to destroy ground targets, such as runways, bunkers, aircraft hangars and other reinforced structures.
 Weighing 125 kg it has deep penetration capabilities, carries a high explosive warhead and has a standoff range of 100 km, which enables users to strike targets, such as enemy airfields, at a safe distance without putting pilots and aircraft in jeopardy.
 It is India's first fully indigenous anti-airfield weapon, designed and developed wholly by the DRDO.

-According to DRDO chief S. Christopher, unlike normal bombs in the Indian inventory which are sensitive to environmental conditions and therefore may not precisely hit the intended target, the precision-guided SAAW has higher precision and can precisely hit the intended target.
-According to him, "this is a sort of guided bomb and it will be much much cheaper than a missile or rocket, the reason being that it is not having a propulsion, it is making use of the aircraft's propulsion.
-It can go and land in a place we want."

-The SAAW can currently be launched from the Jaguar and Su-30MKI aircraft.
+According to the then DRDO chief, S. Christopher, unlike normal bombs in the Indian inventory which are sensitive to environmental conditions and therefore may not precisely hit the intended target, the precision-guided SAAW has higher precision and can precisely hit the intended target.
+According to him,this is a sort of guided bomb and it will be much much cheaper than a missile or rocket, the reason being that it is not having a propulsion, it is making use of the aircraft's propulsion.
+It can go and land in a place we want.The SAAW can currently be launched from the Jaguar and Su-30MKI aircraft.
 The Su-30MKI is capable of carrying 20-32 SAAW by using indigenous four-round Smart Quad Rack system under its pylon.
 There are plans to integrate the weapon with the Dassault Rafale and HAL Tejas MK1A when it is inducted into the Indian Air Force.
 With an equal class of up to 1000 kg, SAAW has been designed for greater accuracy.